capstanlqc/pirls-omegat-setup/README.md

 The full list of language tags for reference can be consulted here: https://capps.capstan.be/langtags.php

+URLs to download team projects in all languages are available [here](docs/repos.md).

 ### Segmentation

 In FT, the input files supplied by the content provider (even before the translation task) have a bilingual strucuture (i.e. they contain source and target nodes) and may be in fact partially translated (or not).
 For example: